cowboy2718/QuakeExplorer/README.md

 For more information, see https://en.wikipedia.org/wiki/Earthquake

+### What Does this Package Do?

+This package, **QuakeExplorer**, is used to visually explore a specific dataset collected by the National Oceanic and Atmospheric Adminstration.
+It is expected to be used as a preliminary method or jumping point for further studies.
+This program can be used by geologists, archeologists, astronomers, anthropologists to name but a few disciplines that would find this data useful.

 ### Package Name and Location

 To install this package and begin exploring earthquakes, use devtools and the following: